This post may contain affiliate links. Please see our disclosure policy for more details.

 Serving Suggestions

-- Fresh berries, banana slices, or any favorite fruit
+- Fresh fruit – Fresh berries, banana slices, or any favorite fruit add natural sweetness and extra fiber.

-- A drizzle of creamy peanut butter, or any nut butter or seed butter of choice.
+- Nut or seed butter – A drizzle of peanut butter, almond butter, or any nut butter or seed butter adds healthy fats and staying power.
+This homemade sunflower seed butter is a great allergy-friendly option.

 Store in an airtight container for up to 5 days in the fridge or up to 3 months in the freezer.